 Dogs aren’t particularly well known for their cleanliness.
 While your dog might be lovely to have around, he or she can definitely pull some stunts that are going to leave your home messier and you holding the bag.
 While it’s important that you realize this before you adopt a dog, it’s also important that you understand the steps that you need to take in order to remove dog urine from your carpet.
-While incredibly common and almost certainly a fact of life for anyone who is trying to house train a puppy, you’ll want to learn how to remove these stains as quickly as possible so that they don’t damage your carpet and your furniture.
+While incredibly common and almost certainly a fact of life for anyone who is learning how to housebreak a puppy, you’ll want to figure out how to remove these stains as quickly as possible so that they don’t damage your carpet and your furniture.

 The good news, though, is that the steps to remove urine are remarkably clear-cut.
 If you need a little help figuring out how to clean up your dog pee, the answers you need will be found below.